CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ![The original SSD in place](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome14.jpg)

 It is very easy to change the SSD: just remove the single screw, carefully slide the SSD out, gently put the new SSD in the slot (paying attention to respect the direction of the card and do not touch the contacts as the skin acids are dangerous for the electronic contacts).
-Push the bottom side back in its position and screw back all the 13 screws.
+Push the bottom side back in its position (better to start from the rear) and screw back all the 13 screws.

+You can now turn the Chromebook on.
+You will see an error message.
+If you insert the recovery SD card or USB drive the recovery will start automatically.
+Just wait for the install to complete and you’re done.
+If the restore fails you will have to doublecheck (and in case download again) the recovery drive again.

 ## Ubuntu byside of Chrome OS (with Crouton)